PanPraescribens/primitive-survival/README.md

  - Changed 3rd person handheld fish so they're more like holding a lantern than a club.
 Changed 1st person to match somewhat.
  - Fixed some minor z-fighting issues with fish.
+ - Most likely fixed weir trap crash - prevented collisions from changing it AND prevented the sneak-click from recreating it if it was already a weir trap.

 Version 2.3 updates